GOFIRST-Robotics/NASA-RMC-2020-NorthstarRobotics/README.md

-# NASA-RMC-2019-NorthstarRobotics
+# NASA-RMC-2020-NorthstarRobotics
-The NASA RMC 2019 repository for Northstar Robotics, a segment of GOFIRST Robotics at University of Minnesota
+The NASA RMC 2020 repository for Northstar Robotics, a segment of University of Minnesota Robotics student group